MichaelPyrdol/COSI-152A/README.md

 -Copy and paste\
 -Saving\

-## Further optimizations
--Instead of moving entire note, only move one row for every note\
-  -This would involve sorting the top note parents (huge)

 ## Known bugs
 -Repeat is functional but laggy\
 -Notes will override other notes when moved with arrow keys\